willfurnass/sheffield_hpc/bessemer/software/apps/octeract.rst

 Interactive jobs
 ----------------

-Octeract Engine can be used interactively by issuing starting an interactive session with ``qrshx`` and then issuing the command:
+After connecting to Bessemer (see :ref:`ssh`), Octeract Engine can be used interactively by starting an :ref:`interactive session <submit-interactive>` with ``srun --pty bash -i`` and then issuing the commands:

 .. code-block:: bash